 You have the power to beat jet lag before it beats you.
 We promise.

 Jet lag is a nasty, ugly monster.
-But it is not unstoppable.

-Sure, if you let it, jet lag will stomp all over your entire trip, rip your plans to shreds and leave you curled up shaking in a dark corner of your hotel room instead of frolicking through the destination of your dreams.
+If you let it, jet lag will stomp all over your entire trip, rip your plans to shreds and leave you curled up shaking in a dark corner of your hotel room instead of frolicking through the destination of your dreams.

 Once, I went to Canada from England for a week to visit my family.
 I was so jet-lagged, I don’t remember any of it.
 Not a single minute.
 I’m sure my brother’s wedding was beautiful – the pictures prove I was there – but I don’t remember a damn thing about it.